 The Group strictly complies with the laws and regulations of the places where the Group has business operations.
 For protecting the interests of employees, the Group executes the labour contracts with the employees according to the laws and regulations specified by the countries and local governments of the places where the Group has business operations.
 For providing better assurance to the employees, the Supporting Service Operation as well as Planting and Manufacturing Operation pay social insurances for their employees.
 The holidays and the benefits and welfare entitled by the employees are not less than the rules and regulations specified by the Labour Law of the PRC and the Jamaica.
-The working hours for the employees are set in accordance with the rules and regulations specified by the Labour Contract Law of the PRC and the Jamaica.
+The working hours for the employees are set in accordance with the rules and regulations specified by the Labour Law of the PRC and the Jamaica and the Labour Contract Law of the PRC and the Jamaica.
 The Group terminates the labour contracts with the employees in strict compliance with the labour laws and regulations of the places where the Group has business operations or through negotiation.